'Democracy has prevailed,' says Biden in his maiden speech as US President | Politics

-''Democracy has prevailed,'' newly inaugurated US President Joe Biden said on Wednesday in his maiden speech as he called on Americans ''to defend the truth and defeat the lies''.
+''Democracy has prevailed,'' newly inaugurated US President Joe Biden said on Wednesday in his maiden speech as he vowed to unite and heal a deeply divided nation.

-Speaking shortly after taking oath as the 46th President of the United States, 78-year-old Biden also pledged to repair America's global allies, which suffered during his predecessor Donald Trump's four-year regime.
+Speaking shortly after taking oath as the 46th President of the United States, 78-year-old Biden also pledged to repair America's global alliances, which suffered during his predecessor Donald Trump’s four-year regime.

+''This is America's day.
+This is democracy's day.
+A day in history and hope, of renewal and resolve,'' Biden said in his maiden speech as the US President.

-''This is America's day..democracy has prevailed,'' Biden said, apparently referring to his Trump's efforts to deny him victory in the November 3 election won by him.
+''Today, we celebrate the triumph not of a candidate, but of a cause.
+The cause of democracy.
+The people, the will of the people has been heard and the will of the people has been heeded,'' he said. ''We've learned again that democracy is precious.
+Democracy is fragile.
+And at this hour, my friends, democracy has prevailed,'' Biden said, apparently referring to Trump's efforts to deny him victory in the November 3 election won by him.

+Trump, who lost his re-election bid to Democratic opponent, never conceded his defeat.
+Instead, he made unsubstantiated allegations of fraud in elections, charges dismissed by authorities and some senior members of his own Republican Party.

+In his speech that lasted for 21 minutes, Biden praised Americans for rising to the challenge and reclaiming democracy.

 ''With unity we can do great things,” he said referring to the challenges ahead of him from fighting the coronavirus to addressing racial injustice.